 The policy statement followed the Directive issued by CySEC and published on the 25th of June 2021 which was issued in line with the amended AML Law of Cyprus (s.61(E)) for the creation of the registry of Crypto Assets Service Providers in Cyprus.

-Cyprus also provides the ability to hire well-educated individuals who can support the fast growth of a business and has low set-up and maintenance cost, while the common law legal system and regulatory framework provide for legal and regulatory security to investors.
+Cyprus also provides the ability to hire well-educated individuals who can support the fast growth of a business and has low set-up and maintenance costs.
+The common law legal system and regulatory framework provide legal and regulatory security to investors.

-There are three types of activities that are being regulated, as defined in s.2 of the AML Law and referred to in the website of CySEC in Cyprus and for each type of activities there is a different minimum capital required:
+There are three types of activities that are being regulated, as defined in s.2 of the AML Law and referred to on the website of CySEC in Cyprus.
+For each type of activity, there is a different minimum capital required:

 Under section 14 of the Directive, the minimum capital is one of the above-mentioned amounts, however, it must be increased to 25% of its expenses in the previous year if such an amount is higher than the minimum capital requirement.
 The 25% will come into effect gradually as follows:

-As per s.4 of CySEC’s Directive, to register as a Crypto Asset Service Provider in Cyprus an applicant must complete an application to register which contains amongst other the following information:
+As per s.4 of CySEC’s Directive, to register as a Crypto Asset Service Provider in Cyprus an applicant must complete an application to register which contains, amongst other things, the following information:

-In addition, the applicants must satisfy CySEC both on the application stage and on an ongoing basis that:
+In addition, the applicants must satisfy CySEC both at the application stage and on an ongoing basis that:

 Managing Partner